 - Color Association: The phrase “there is no red port left in the bottle” helps associate red with the left (port) side, while green naturally falls to starboard.

-- Mnemonic Devices: Phrases like “The ship’s LEFT PORT” or “StaRboaRd is RIGHT” or “RED PORT wine”.
+- Mnemonic Devices: Phrases like “The ship’s LEFT PORT” or “StaRboaRd is RIGHT” or “RED PORT wine” can help.
 Another one is the saying ‘Sailors use stars to point them in the right direction after they have left port”.

 - Practical reminders: labelling the sides of a boat or wearing specially marked socks.
 Just make sure you have a red sock on your left foot and a green or starboard sock on your right foot!